p3tsh0p/p3tsh0p/README.md

 <h1>Welcome to my GitHub Portfolio</h1>
 I'm p3tsh0p, an IT Support Technician with a focus on systems administration and cybersecurity.
 I’m committed to continuous learning and skill development in the tech field.
-Please feel free to explore my repositories and connect if you have any questions.
+Please feel free to explore my repositories and check out my [blog](https://fedsglow.com) for insights on cybersecurity, privacy, hacking, and other tech topics.

 <h2>📚 Technical Projects:</h2>